ierika/whats-for-lunch/README.md

 # What's For Lunch
 To help us decide where to go for lunch.
+The app is deployed [here](https://whatslunch.herokuapp.com/) using a Heroku free tier plan.
 Written in Node.js using Express.js framework.
 I made this app mainly for the purpose of practicing Node.js.